 WHO had not issued an order saying that autopsy should not be performed on COVID-19 cases, but Italy's Ministry of Health urged against the practice.

-Italian Society of Surgical Pathology and Cytology had performed post-mortems on patients who had died of COVID-19 pandemic.
-The World Health Organisation released guidance on 24 March on safety measures for managing bodies and performing post-mortems on patients who had died of Covid-19.
-This guidance does not say autopsies should not take place.
-But, on 1 April, the Ministry of Health had issued a notification which recommended against performing autopsies on patients who had died due to the disease.
+On February 20, 2020, the first Italian COVID-19 patient was registered in Lombardy.
+Since the beginning of the pandemic, the Italian Society of Surgical Pathology and Cytology board recognized the urgency to provide national recommendations regarding post-mortem studies.
+They had performed post-mortems on patients who had died of the COVID-19 based on the Italian Ministry of Health's notification, which recommended against performing autopsies on patients who had died due to the disease.
 (Ref: 1st point on page 4)

 The COVID-19 pandemic has given rise to a lot of potentially dangerous misinformation.
 For reliable advice on COVID-19 including symptoms, prevention and available treatment, please refer to the World Health Organisation or your national healthcare authority.